 Double doors swing open as paramedics rush a burn victim into the hospital’s Emergency Department.
 A nurse checks the patient’s pulse and vitals, while another takes a blood sample and deposits it to a nearby machine.
 A scanning device determines the wound size and depth and guides an attached 3D printer to build, layer-by-layer, the correct type of skin tissue to cover the wound.
 Bio-ink has been formulated with an organic signature from the blood sample to enable optimal grafting.
 This may sound like a scene from a science fiction movie, but could be a reality in the not-so-distant future.
 Institutions such as the Wake Forest School of Medicine have embarked on the second phase of test-printing skin cells directly on burn wounds sustained by soldiers1 and a team of researchers in Canada have unveiled a prototype bio-printer that uses cells from burn patients to replicate skin.2

 Technological forces of change

 Finally, 3D-printing is making its way to nearly every corner of the world.
 In the most unlikely of places, Not Impossible Labs is printing low-cost prosthetic arms for people who have lost their limbs in the war-torn country of Sudan.
 The prosthetic arms are inexpensive (costing around USD 100 to produce) and can be printed in a short period of time (about six hours).
-Residents have received training on operating the machinery, creating customized limbs, and fit the new prosthetics (Bort, 2014).
+Residents have received training on operating the machinery, creating customized limbs, and fit the new prosthetics.13

 A vision of the future

 The future of healthcare will likely include a more consumer-driven market, a holistic approach to health, and more personalized treatment.
-New channels such as the Internet and social media are transforming how consumers select and purchase healthcare products and services.
+New channels such as the internet and social media are transforming how consumers select and purchase healthcare products and services.
 Consumers are no longer passively receiving medical attention from healthcare providers.
 Rather, they are increasingly doing their own research, comparing the costs and benefits of different treatments or insurance plans, and seeking second opinions or alternative treatments.
 Healthcare offerings will continue to evolve due to these technological forces.
 With increasing computing power, thousands of potential drug variations may some day be tested on millions of virtual patients in minutes.
 In addition to healthcare treatment, research and technological applications may encompass a more holistic focus to preserve the health of aging populations.